OpenM-Project/mcbedoc.github.io/docs/the-story.md

 <details>

-<summary>The third method - Online-fix\.me</summary>
+<summary>The third method - Online-fix.me</summary>

-* In 2021, online-fix\.me *(a well-known Russian site)* released their own version of memory injection crack, which became popular as well.
+* In 2021, online-fix.me *(a well-known Russian site)* released their own version of memory injection crack, which became popular as well.
 After this, Tinedpakgamer developed M Centers 4.0 which added **Appx Download** and discarded some in-development methods like, *DLL RAM Patch*, *Store Purchase Crack* using pre-cracked dlls from a Github repository.
 M Centers 5.0 was released and it used **In-Memory Code Manipulation** without the need of any DLLs.
 This version also had a UWP app but it was tricky to install *(it needed Developer Mode to be enabled, and made users install his self-signing certificate which was not secure at all)*.
 M Centers 6.0 was released, but it was just a re-made UI for the exact same app *(it was intended to provide auto-patching DLLs, but it was never done).

 </details>